Mulrennan from the west of Ireland

 Note the slight change of spelling of Mulrennan’s surname: John tended to prefer the form “Mulrenan” in his later career.
 His eldest brother Thomas is likely to be the Thomas Mulrenan whose promotion from Gentleman Cadet to Lieutenant in the Royal Regiment of Artillery was gazetted on 3 January 1860 and to Captain on 24 September 1872 (London Gazette).

 But circumstances closed in on him, and on 14 May 1885 he was again placed on “temporary half-pay, on account of ill-health” (London Gazette, 29 May, p.
 2472) and finally on the Retired List on half-pay on 14 May 1888 (London Gazette, 15 May, p.
 2768).

 He was back in his home town in Limerick by at least 1901, in time for the national census, living at a boarding-house with three other boarders at No 41 Catherine Street, a few hundred yards from the house in which he grew up, but now a retired pensioner of the Army Medical Staff, and sadly a widower.

 John Mulrennan remained in the Army List for 1903, but in mid 1904 (just near to Bloomsday) he died, in Limerick.

 The bare facts offered for John Alphonsus Mulrennan in A Portrait include these:

-name (though records so far examined for John Mulrennan of Limerick do not show
+his name (though records so far examined for John Mulrennan of Limerick do not show a middle name)

 “European and Asiatic papers” is an unusual formulation; normally the Irish death notices say “American [or Australian] papers please copy”.
 But we know that Mulrennan served in India – and was referred to a medical board in “Europe” on account of his ill-health.